zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-When generating SDK instances, the input parameter is an **options** object, the **options** object includes the following parameters：
+When generating SDK instances, the input parameter is an **options** object, and the **options** object includes the following parameters：

 ============      ========     ==============================
   Parameter        Type         Description